psde-777/PREDIG_biophysical_model_N_fitting_algorithm/README.md

 ## Content

-The repository is split into three folders, each of which are summarized below.
+The repository is split into two folders, each of which are summarized below.

 ### Folder "Simulation_code"